 Have you ever enjoyed the relaxing effects of green tea?
 You may have wondered how a caffeinated drink could make you feel so calm.

-In today’s Health Alert, I’ll tell you about green tea’s secret ingredient and how it can help relieve stress and anxiety.
-If you don’t like green tea, don’t worry.
-With new technology, you can enjoy all the benefits without the bitter taste.
+Today I’ll reveal green tea’s secret ingredient and how it can help relieve stress and anxiety.
+And if you don’t like green tea, don’t worry, you can enjoy all the benefits without the bitter taste.

-Did you know that green tea is the most popular drink in the world – second only to water?
+Green tea is the most popular drink in the world – second only to water.
 Millions of people use green tea to relieve the stresses of everyday life.
-Most don’t realize that green tea’s secret is an amino acid called L-Theanine.

 Brain waves are the electrical impulses that can be measured on the surface of your head.
 There are four categories: delta, theta, alpha and beta.
 Each of the four corresponds to different mental states and activities:

-L-theanine is new in the US, but Japanese researchers have studied it for decades.
+L-theanine is not very well known in the US, but Japanese researchers have studied it for decades.
 In addition to stress relief, l-theanine is clinically proven to fight against three types of flu viruses, including H1N1.2

 The most effective dosage is between 50mg and 200mg.
 The benefits usually start within thirty minutes and last for about eight to ten hours.
 Start at 50mg and work up to 200mg if needed.
 Don’t take more than 600mg in a six-hour period.